-"for discoveries concerning the ionic mechanisms involved in excitation and inhibition in the peripheral and central portions of the nerve cell membrane"
+Nobel Prize in Physiology or Medicine in 1963 (with Alan Lloyd Hodgkin and Andrew Fielding Huxley) «for discoveries concerning ionic mechanisms involved in excitation and inhibition in peripheral and central portions of nerve cell membrane».

-Sir John Carew Eccles was born on 27th January, 1903 in Melbourne, Victoria.
-He completed his secondary school studies at Warrnambool High School.
-In 1920, at the age of 17, he was awarded a senior scholarship to study medicine at the University of Melbourne.
-As a medical student he was greatly influenced by Darwins Origin of Species and read a lot on physiology and philosophy.
-During this time he tried to identify the interaction between the mind and the brain but was unable to find a suitable explanation.
-This gave him the motivation to become a neuroscientist.
+Sir John Carew Eccles was born on 27th January 1903 in Melbourne, Victoria.
+He graduated from secondary Warrnambool High School.
+At the age of 17, he was granted a senior scholarship to study medicine at University of Melbourne.
+As a student of a medical school, he was greatly influenced by «Origin of Species» by Darwin and read a lot of works by physiology and philosophy.
+During the time of his studies, he tried to explain the interaction between mind and brain but couldn’t succeed in finding a proper explanation.
+This motivated him to become a neuroscientist.

-In 1925 he graduated from the University of Melbourne with first class honours and several clinical prizes.
-Soon after, as Victorian Rhodes Scholar for 1925, he entered Magdalen College, Oxford, as an undergraduate in order to study under Sir Charles Sherrington, with whom he later wrote 8 papers.
-In 1937 Eccles returned to Australia and accepted a position at Kanematsu Memorial Institute of Pathology at Sydney Hospital.
-During his time at Kanematsu, he lead a research team studying the actions of chemical substances on the transmission of nerve impulses in muscles.
-In 1943 he moved to Dublin and joined the Otago Medical School as Professor of Physiology.
-In Dublin, Eccles met the science philosopher Karl Popper, who made a significant influence on his research.
-In 1977 the pair produced a book entitled The Self and Its Brain, which is Eccles’ most cited philosophical writing.
+In 1925 he finished his education at University of Melbourne with several first-class honors and clinical prizes.
+Soon after that, he went to Magdalen College, Oxford, being a Victorian Rhodes Scholar, as an undergraduate to study under Sir Charles Sherrington, who later became the co-author in 8 of Eccles’s papers.
+Eccles returned to Australia in 1937 and agreed to a job at Kanematsu Memorial Institute of Pathology at Sydney Hospital.
+While working in Kanematsu, he headed a research team studying the effect of chemical substances on the transmission of nerve impulses in muscles.
+In 1943 he moved to Dublin and worked at Otago Medical School as Professor of Physiology.
+In Dublin, Eccles got acquainted with Karl Popper, a science philosopher, who greatly influenced his research.
+In 1977 the two released a book – «The Self and Its Brain» – Eccles’ most cited philosophical work.